absmach/magistrala-docs/docs/domain-management/domain.md

 ![Create Domain Role](../img/domain/create-role.png)

-Once created, these domain roles can be edited in their respective ID pages.
+Once created, these domain roles can be edited in their respective pages.
 A user can edit the domain role id, name, role actions and role members.
 These fields can all be edited accordingly while on the page or by using the options on the dropdown menu.

 ![Domain Role Page](../img/domain/domain-role-id.png)